KoketsoMangwale/malls-customer-segmentation-analysis/README.md

 ## Project Overview

 This project performs an end-to-end customer segmentation analysis using the **Mall Customers Dataset**.
-The objective is to identify distinct customer groups based on demographic attributes and spending behavior, enabling data-driven marketing and business decision-making.
+The objective is to identify distinct customer groups based on demographic attributes and spending behaviour, enabling data-driven marketing and business decision-making.

 Unsupervised learning (K-Means clustering) is applied after thorough data exploration, preprocessing, and feature engineering to uncover meaningful customer segments.